SantyJ/video_transcode_system/README.md

 - Check the throughput, latency, offloads and responses and queue metrics in dashboard.
 Refer report to see reasoning and results based on these metrics.
 (The dashboard takes a few seconds to start showing the metrics)
 - The test duration is around ~3 minutes.
 The timings are approx. and might vary depending on different host systems and available resources.
 Alternatively, rather than tracking time, you can scroll down the dashboard and check the client metrics (throughput and latency) summary table in the dashboard.
 When the total requests hit 300 (when significant transcode requests have been sent) you can start checking the other metrics in dashboard.
-- You should see similar behaviour as shown in our report under analysis section for this test.
+- Results are shown in our report under analysis section for this test.
 Refer RTT Biased Routing (Section 11 -> pages 14,15,16) in the report for this test.

 #### Load biased Offloading

 - In client/smart_upload.py comment line 78 and uncomment line 81.
 This is to simulate a local overload (send requests only to nodes in FRA region)
 - In container_scripts/client comment line 403 and uncomment 404 to simulate offloading biased towards lesser load (cpu + memory + job_queue_length)
 - Rest of the steps and the test duration are similar to previous RTT biased offloading experiment.
-- You should see similar behaviour as shown in our report under analysis section for this test.
+- Results are shown in our report under analysis section for this test.
 Refer Load Biased Routing (Section 11 -> pages 16,17,18) in the report for this test.

 ### Gossip Protocol Convergence Test: